JohnLCaron/rlauxe/docs/SamplePopulations.md

 Philip's "More style, less work" paper uses diluted margins.
 (Paper shows how Npop is smaller when hasStyle = true.
 Could also say that Npop is smaller when you know which cards have the contest, and can sample from just those.)

-In TestAvgAssortValues, testAvgAssortWithDilutedMargin() tests that dilutedMargin, not reportedMarggin, agrees with cvrs.assortMargin
+In TestAvgAssortValues, testAvgAssortWithDilutedMargin() tests that dilutedMargin, not reportedMargin, agrees with cvrs.assortMargin.

-Use diluted margin for nerror.
+Conclusion: use diluted margin for nerror.

 # Populations

 Each contest has a known population P_c of cards it might be in. |P_c| = Npopulation = Npop is used for the diluted margin.
 When auditing, we sample consistently over P_c.

 In the best case, we are running a CLCA audit where the CVRs record the undervotes.
 Then, the CVR records the exact contests on the card, and Npop = Nc.

 There are other scenarios besides CLCA with undervotes where we know exactly which contests are on each card (even for polling):